evasseure/cprint/README.md

 [![Build Status](https://travis-ci.org/EVasseure/cprint.svg?branch=master)](https://travis-ci.org/EVasseure/cprint)

-## Cprint
+## cprint

 Do you find it annoying when you have to search for a certain debug, or error, line in your console?
 Have you ever dreamed of a simple and quick way to make your debug print truly visible?
-Well here is your solution !
+Well here is your solution!
 cprint is a minimalist python library which gives you the possibility to print in color.

 ## Install

-pip install cprint
+`pip install cprint`

 ## Usage